 Payroll - timecards and attendance records signed by an employee and approved in writing by a supervisor; time distribution records by Program accounting for total work time on a daily basis for all employees; records showing actual expenditures for Social Security and unemployment insurance; State and Federal quarterly tax returns; Federal W-2 forms; and Federal W-4 forms.
 Personnel records shall also be maintained documenting employee pay rates.
 Personnel records shall also contain documentation confirming that educational and practical experience requirements of an employee's position have been met.
-Where licensure is a requirement of an employee's position, Subrecipient's personnel file shall contain proof that employees have the required licenses/certifications.
+Where licensure is a requirement of an employees have the required licenses/certifications.